Six Nations 2019, Super Bowl 53 And Concussion4th Feb 2019

-Flagship tournaments such as the Six Nations will be a crucial test of how strictly teams adhere to the principles of that protocol.
+Flagship tournaments such as the Six Nations are a crucial test of how strictly teams adhere to the principles of the current concussion protocol.

 It is one thing to rest a player for two weeks at the start of a tournament.

 But what happens when a tournament reaches its closing stages?
 Will teams be tempted to cut corners when a vital player risks missing a make-or-break match due to suspected concussion?

 New England tight end Rob Gronkowski made a stunning catch to help his team secure the only touchdown of Super Bowl LIII and beat the LA Rams 13-3.

 ‘The Gronk’ has sustained a long catalogue of injuries.
 They include cranial concussions in January 2018 and December 2013.